AppacheAZ/Stockholm/README.md

 6 - To decrypt the files, run the program again with the flag -r and the key (into test/key.txt)
 <pre><code>python3 stockholm.py -r 'key.....'</code></pre>

+### Flags

+* -h: Display the help message.
+* -v: Display the version of the program.
+* -r: Decrypt the files in the directory recursively.
+The key must be provided as an argument.
+* -p: Specify the path to the directory to encrypt or decrypt.
+If not specified, the ./infection directory will be used.